 - Complete configuration of all aspects of the GUI.

-- In-GUI menu system or configuration dialogs to allow selection of fonts, bitmaps and other options.
+- In-GUI menu system or configuration dialogs: skins, fonts, options.

 - More advanced "skin files" including skin resources, configuration and layouts.